mostafasamii/mostafasamii.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a research scientist in the AI team at Cyshield.
+I blog about Machine Learning, and Deep Learning.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of Science and Technology in our life.

         Please reach out to collaborate 😃
     design: